Traffic Engineering

 Neighborhood Traffic Management

-The City of Elk Grove wants to ensure our streets and neighborhoods are safe and has adopted a speed control program to allow residents to work with city staff to address speeding in your neighborhood.
-There are many traffic calming tools to select from that help reduce speeds on neighborhood streets.
+The City of Elk Grove wants to ensure our streets and neighborhoods are safe and has adopted a speed control program to allow residents to work with city staff to address traffic concerns in your neighborhood.
+There are many traffic calming tools to select from that help reduce speeds on neighborhood streets, such as speed humps, signage and striping.
 City staff reviews those tools and helps neighbors select the appropriate calming technique.

 Preferential Parking Zone Program